 This Blog is based on a lot of theories – those “proven” and those currently “en vogue”.

 Each one of these “mashed up” theories is in itself quite powerful and is worthy of much more elaboration.
-But while this blog is trying to stand on the shoulder of these theories and look from there, you as the reader might be interested in taking a deeper look.
+But while this blog is trying to stand on the shoulder of these theories and look from there, you as the reader might be interested in taking a deeper look at these online Resources.

 Reinventing Organizations wiki: Provides details into the inner working of Management in the Digital Age, based on Frederic Laloux Holacracy model.